-Chief Executive Peter Hill said a strong profit performance driven by the growth in lending has enabled ongoing investment in the business to further develop the service proposition and provide long-term value to a growing membership.
+Chief Executive at the time, Peter Hill said a strong profit performance driven by the growth in lending enabled ongoing investment in the business to further develop the service proposition and provide long-term value to a growing membership.

 - New residential mortgage lending increased by 24% to £2.7bn (£2.2bn 2013), significantly above our market share

 - Net residential lending of £1.1bn (£1.0bn 2013), our best ever performance

 - Operating profit before exceptional item rose by 26% to a record £80.9m (£64.2m 2013)

 - Savings balances grew by £560m (£884m 2013) to £9.2bn, the highest level in our history

 - 69,000 new members were attracted, taking total membership to a record 721,000 (714,000 2013)

 - Capital and reserves increased to £731m (£661m 2013)

 Leeds Building Society Chief Executive at the time Peter Hill said: "I am proud to report this excellent performance, which builds on similarly successful results we’ve delivered over the past three years.

 "These achievements illustrate how our growth strategy – including investing in the best talent and modernising our brand and the ways in which we can meet our members’ needs – is enabling us to compete with larger rivals to attract more savers and borrowers in a challenging marketplace.